-- Parsing tips for cachesim: - You can fscanf two hex digits at a time using the "%2hhx" specifier. - You can provide known parts of the input format in the fscanf format, such as the "Ox" part of the hex address for cachesim. - See the scanf manpage for more information.
+- Parsing/printing tips for cachesim: - o You can fscanf two hex digits at a time using the "%2hhx" specifier. - Similarly, you can print a zero-padded two-digit hex representation of a byte with the "%02hhx" printf specifier. - You can provide known parts of the input format in the fscanf format, such as the "0x" part of the hex address for cachesim. - See the scanf manpage for more information.